Todd McFarlane: Todd McFarlane Entertainment

-On July 21, 2011, at San Diego Comic-Con International, McFarlane and Stan Lee debuted their new comic, Blood Red Dragon.
+On July 21, 2011, at San Diego Comic-Con, McFarlane and Stan Lee debuted their new comic, Blood Red Dragon.
 The series is a collaboration with musician Yoshiki and stars a fictionalized version of him.

-McFarlane and Boston Red Sox pitcher Curt Schilling formed the gaming studio 38 Studios (formerly Green Monster Games), in order to produce role-playing games, with McFarlane overseeing art direction.Oshry, Dave (March 17, 2012).
+McFarlane and Boston Red Sox pitcher Curt Schilling formed the gaming studio 38 Studios (formerly Green Monster Games), to produce role-playing games, with McFarlane overseeing art direction.Oshry, Dave (March 17, 2012).
 "McFarlane says 38 Studios' Amalur MMO is coming this year".
 VG247.com.
 Retrieved January 17, 2018.

 In February 2012, the company released its only title, Kingdoms of Amalur: Reckoning, a single-player action role-playing game that was a moderate success, but by late May 2012, the company had ceased operation, due to financial difficultiesSpar, Jerry (June 22, 2012).
 "Curt Schilling on D&C: 'I'm not asking for sympathy' after losing $50M in business collapse".
 WEEI.com.
 Retrieved January 17, 2018. for which it had filed for bankruptcy.

-McFarlane was one of several artists to illustrate a variant cover for Kirkman's The Walking Dead No. 100, which was released July 11, 2012 at the San Diego Comic-Con.
+McFarlane was one of several artists to illustrate a variant cover for Kirkman's The Walking Dead No. 100, which was released July 11, 2012, at San Diego Comic-Con.

-In July 2017, Blumhouse Productions announced McFarlane would direct a reboot of the 1997 film Spawn.
+In July 2017, Blumhouse Productions announced McFarlane would direct King Spawn.
 McFarlane had by then written a first-draft script.
 In May 2018, it was announced that Jamie Foxx would portray the titular character.
 In July 2018, it was reported that Jeremy Renner would be starring alongside Foxx as Detective Twitch.
 On October 25, 2018, filming was set to begin in June 2019, but was eventually delayed to a later date.
 In August 2021, it was reported that Broken City screenwriter Brian Tucker had been hired to rewrite McFarlane's screenplay.
-In October 2022, The Hollywood Reporter stated that Scott Silver, Malcolm Spellman, and Matthew Mixom had been hired to pen a new draft on the screenplay, and that Renner's continued involvement depended on the new draft's outcome.
+In October 2022, The Hollywood Reporter stated that Scott Silver, Malcolm Spellman, and Matthew Mixon had been hired to pen a new draft on the screenplay, and that Renner's continued involvement depended on the new draft's outcome.
 McFarlane expressed doubts about directing the film himself.